99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 CI: Continuous integration, devs will push code to repo, a testing / build checks code, the dev gets feedback and fix bugs
 we don't need to test the code it's all automatic
-CD: Continous delivery: Ensures that the sw can be released reliably after the test and build.
+CD: Continous delivery: Ensures that the software can be released reliably after the test and build.
 We ensure deploy
 happens often and quickly, shift away from "one release every 3 months" to "5 releases a day"

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/7e9b3b94-9646-401f-a808-3bac71924293">